DanielEspanadero/activa-chat/README.md

 ## 💬 ACTIVA CHAT 💬

-_Chat made as final project of the Node.js course by [Daniel Españadero](https://github.com/DanielEspanadero) at IT Academy Barcelona._
+_Chat made as final project of the Node.js course by [Daniel Españadero](https://github.com/DanielEspanadero) at IT Academy in Barcelona._

 ## Starting 🚀